KemperLannion/deepseek-api-new/README.md

 ## Dependencies

-This project depends solely on the wasmtime library.
+This project depends on the wasmtime and streamdown libraries.

+## Third-party assets

+### streamdown
+The `DeepSeekAPI/streamdown/` folder contains code from [Streamdown](https://github.com/day50-dev/Streamdown) and some of our modifications.
+All code in that directory, whether original or modified, remains under the [original MIT license](DeepSeekAPI/streamdown/LICENSE.MIT).

+**Files:**
+- `DeepSeekAPI/plugins/latex.py` - Original Streamdown helper code for latex
+- `DeepSeekAPI/streamdown/sd.py` - Original Streamdown code
+- `DeepSeekAPI/streamdown/adapter.py` - Our adapter code
+- `DeepSeekAPI/streamdown/__init__.py` - Our wrapper code

 ## Disclaimer